keymanapp/keyman/web/README.md

 * A local installation of [Node.js](https://nodejs.org/).
 	* Builds will call `npm install` to automatically install further necessary build dependencies.
 * Java 7+ (required by the Google Closure Compiler)
+    * This can be ignored for Keyman Developer builds.

 **********************************************************************